VictorW96/KP-seminar-paper-Fsharp/README.md

 <var> ::= '[a-zA-Z0-9]*'
 ```

 The idea is to implement these as recursive functions and this is done in the Boolean Parser with the `parseExpression`,`parseOr`,`parseAnd`,`parseAtom` and `parseNot`.
-These call eachother similar to the grammar and create AST nodes with helper functions like `makeOr`.
+These call each other similar to the grammar and create AST nodes with helper functions like `makeOr`.

 <a name="Comp"></a>
 ## 4. Comparison to Golang

+Go also implements functional programming paradigms.
+In this section we will compare them to the already defined functional language features of F#.

+#### Immutability

+In Go the immutability of variables is also preferred

 <a name="Conc"></a>
 ## 5. Conclusion